The Great Canadian Baking Show: The Great Canadian Holiday Baking Show (2019)

 CBC announced a holiday special episode of The Great Canadian Baking Show on October 30, 2019 featuring four bakers from the competition's first two seasons: Season 1's Vandana Jain and James Hoyland alongside Season 2's Megan Stasiewich and Timothy Fu.

 Season 4 (Winter 2021)

 CBC announced auditions for the fourth season on April 17, 2020.
 Due to the ongoing COVID-19 pandemic, production (and thus the show's premiere) was delayed; as a result, the fourth season premiered on February 14, 2021.
 The season winner was Raufikat Oyawoye of Milton, Ontario.
 The runners-up were Tanner Davies (Winnipeg, Manitoba) and Mahathi Mundluru (Markham, Ontario).

 Season 5 (Fall 2021)

 On February 26, 2021, while Season 4 was still in progress, CBC announced auditions for the fifth season.
 Filming took place in June and July 2021, with the season premiering on October 17, 2021.
-The season winner was Vincent Chan of Missisauga, Ontario.
+The season winner was Vincent Chan of Mississauga, Ontario.
 Runners-up were Aimee DeCruyenaere (Ottawa, Ontario) and Steve Levitt (Aurora, Ontario).